SkyBlueRW/SkyBlueRW.github.io/_posts/2023-10-28-drawdown-control.md

 \end{aligned}
 $$

-What's also worth mentioning is that the one risky asset scenario discussed so far can be extended to multi risky assets as done by Cvitanic & Karatzas (1994).
+The holding based on one risky asset scenario discussed so far can be extended to multi risky assets scenario as done by Cvitanic & Karatzas (1994).
 Such expansion provides the flexibility to choose the granularity of risky asset classification.
 For instance, one can allocate funds within equities, bonds, and riskless assets or more specifically within large-cap equity, small-cap equity, government bonds, credit bonds, and money market instruments, all under the same framework with a constraint on drawdown.
 Such flexibility is would be quite helpful considering that our judgment may cover partially on the investment universe

 $$
 \begin{aligned}